Alice Cooper, Josh Homme and Other Rockers Join Concert to Benefit Historic Palm Springs Theater’s Restoration

 The city owns the Plaza outright and has always seemed generally supportive of keeping the Plaza alive, but the sentiment has been that restoration should come through private funding, not public money.
 That was easier imagined than done as the jewel sat dark ever since the 23-years-running “Palm Springs Follies” — a revue starring former showgirls in their 60s, 70s and 80s — saw its core audience finally age out of sight and closed in 2014.
 Earlier this year, a very serious kickstart came in the form of a $5 million donation from local resident David C. Lee, the co-creator of “Frasier.”
 Another $2 million came in on top of that from an anonymous donor… making the Plaza’s reopening seem like a fait accompli that is still subject to some of the whims of fate and fundraising.

-When it comes to the starry bill for the Nov.
-11 concert, some of the artists have more of a connection to the area than others.
-Alice Cooper has long been known as a desert rat who loves participating in golfing benefits, so an actual rock benefit isn’t much of a step away.
-But Josh Homme may be the participant with the longest-standing loose connection to the theater.

-“When I texted Josh to ask if he’d like to be a part of this, he said, ‘Hell yeah’ — or something even more rude,” says Ray.
-“Josh is from the desert.
-He said, ‘Look, when I was 12 and 13 years old, I would beg my mom to go to that theater to see films because it was such a fantastic place.’
-Enough said, you know.”

 Ray got involved through his introduction to Save the Plaza founder J.R.
 Roberts, a former local politico “who had taken it upon himself to do one big legacy project after he’d left the city council, and that was an effort to restore this beautiful old 1930s Spanish colonial theater, dead-center right in the middle of town that was built before much of anything was here.
 It’s an 800-seat-cap theater that is a theme-type building when you walk into it.
-It’s an old Mexican village with (facsimiles of) balconies and windows on the inside and an infinity twinkling-star ceiling” — aka an atmospheric, as they’re known in the historic-theater trade, a la the larger Arlington in Santa Barbara and a few handfuls of other such surviving designs around the country.
+It’s an old Mexican village with (facsimiles of) balconies and windows on the inside and an infinity twinkling-star ceiling” — aka an atmospheric, as they’re known in the historic-theater trade.

+The Plaza opened in December of 1936 with the premiere of the Greta Garbo film “Camille.”
+Many other films had their premieres there over the years, as Hollywood adapted Palm Springs as an easily accessible playground where the stars kept their second homes.
+Numerous national radio broadcasts also emanated from the theater.
+After coming into use as one of the homes for the city’s burgeoning film festival in the ’80s, the Plaza ceased film operations in 1989, and the “Follies” show moved in the following year.
+But since 2014, it has sat all but forgotten by a few stalwarts determined not to let a city that many have practically thought of as a suburb of Hollywood be theatrically represented only by multiplexes, even at its signature film fest.